March 7, 1987 Dharma Talk by Dainin Katagiri Roshi

 But actually, under the dirty clothes and the clean water, what’s there?

 So, there is a universe which is beyond your consciousness, but that universe must be manifested, realized by you, in your everyday life.
 At that time, universe becomes phenomenal world.
 Okay?
-Universe blooms its flower, so-called phenomenal world, pure [and] impure.
-Like this.
+Universe blooms its flower, so-called phenomenal world, pure [and] impure – like this.
 What is a pure sense of the universe?
 Pure sense of universe is constantly moving, under dirty clothes and clean water.
 Which you cannot see.
-So, movement is invisible.
+Movement is invisible.

-So, under all circumstances, whatever you feel from your life, whatever you feel from the world, there is always [a] universe which is working, active, very much… to support all sentient beings, to create the human world.
+So, under all circumstances – whatever you feel from your life, whatever you feel from the world – there is always [a] universe which is working, very active, to support all sentient beings, to create the human world.

 So, clean water must be dirty water, in order to make the dirty clothes clean!
-That is a phenomenal world, that is called intimacy, that is called interdependent co-origination.
-Helping each other.
+That is the phenomenal world, that is called intimacy, that is called interdependent co-origination – helping each other.
 Alright?

 So, all we have to do is to practice zazen with total activity, which is simple, tidy, and neat.
 Unsophisticated.

-And then, you can see the nightmares, and fears, and many things.
-But if you always concentrate on these activities, distraction [is] coming up, but it turns into not-distractions, because always that moving makes it something different.
+And then, you can see the nightmares, fears, and many things.
+But if you always concentrate on these activities, distractions [are] coming up, but they turn into not-distractions, because always that moving makes it something different.
 Just like a washing machine.

 So, you don’t believe that if you sit down exactly, dullness and distraction are struck aside from the beginning, [as Dogen Zenji says].
 But that is called the unique way to participate in peaceful, harmonious, spiritual life.
 Otherwise, no way.
 No way.

 And then from this ripeness, from this deepening your life, then you can create philosophy, psychology from this.
-[From the depth of] the well, psychology and philosophy and religious teaching coming up.
-But people completely understand the religious teaching reversed, [he laughs,] in the opposite way.
-First, there is a teaching, and then we try to mold our life into the teaching.
-Or try to get the knowledge from the teaching, and then try to be free from something.
+[From the depths of] the well, psychology and philosophy and religious teaching are coming up.
+But people completely understand the religious teaching reversed, in the opposite way: first there is a teaching, and then we try to mold our life into the teaching.
+[He laughs.]
+Or we try to get the knowledge from the teaching, and then try to be free from something.
 You cannot do it, because your body and mind are always supported by the movement in dynamism, so-called universe.

 So, who is Katagiri?
 Katagiri is Katagiri.
 Finally, what do you mean?
 Katagiri creates his own phenomenal world, but on the other hand, Katagiri has to stand up constantly in this total dynamic activity, as best as he can.
 And then, he can deepen his life.
 The same applies to your life, whatever you do.
 This is called …